 Overview of Program

-The purpose of Adult Basic Education programs is to help adults improve their academic and communication skills related to their work and family lives.
-Adult Basic Education covers a wide range of student needs and abilities, from classes for adults who are learning to read, through learners preparing for the HiSET (High School Equivalency Test, formerly GED).
-Classes are designed for adults to learn at their own pace, guided by classroom teachers who are trained to teach adults.
+The purpose of the Adult Basic Education program is to help adults improve their reading, writing, math, technology, and communication skills.
+Students see a positive impact on their work and family lives.
+All levels are welcome!
+Classes are designed for adults to learn at their own pace, guided by classroom teachers who are trained to teach adults and support students on their learning path.

 Who We Serve